SvenDanilBorodun/EduBotics/examples/02-control-with-keyboard/README.md

-# PhosphoBot: Keyboard Control Example
+# EduBotics: Keyboard Control Example

 This example demonstrates how to control a robot using keyboard inputs.

 ## Prerequisites

 - Python 3.6+
-- A robot running the PhosphoBot server
+- A robot running the EduBotics server
 - Required Python packages (install via `pip install -r requirements.txt`)

 ## Configuration